raspberrypilearning/slug/en/step_6.md

 --- /hints ---

 + Run your program and test that it works.
 If you are using the emulator, you can simulate moving the joystick by pressing the arrow keys on your keyboard.

+At this point it is possible to move the slug back "through" herself, which looks rather odd.
+Later on we will add some code which causes the game to end if the slug bites herself, so there is no need to worry about resolving this glitch.